philc/book-notes/psychology/deep work - cal newport.md

 ## Gems

-* "Roosevelt dashes": "Like Roosevelt at Harvard, attack the task with every free neuron until it gives way under your unwavering barrage of concentration."
-Time challenge yourself on a task, so that you must work with great intensity.
-* Be invincible to the temptation to context switch.
-  * When your mind wanders, return it.
-This is not only productive: it builds muscles of focus.
 * Deliberate practice: "Let your mind become a lens, thanks to the converging rays of attention; let your soul be all intent on whatever it is that is established in your mind as a dominant, wholly absorbing idea."
+* Attention residue: "that quick email check introduces a new target for your attention.
+Even worse, seeing messages that you cannot deal with at the moment, you'll be forced to turn back to the primary task with a secondary task left unfinished."
-* Cal, on being present for his kids after work: the lack of distraction in my life tones down that background hum of nervous mental energy that seems to increasingly pervade people's daily lives.
+* Cal on being present for his kids after work: "the lack of distraction in my life tones down that background hum of nervous mental energy that seems to increasingly pervade people's daily lives."
+* Human begins are at their best when immersed deeply in something challenging.
+  * "A wooden wheel is not noble, but its shaping can be.
+The same applies to knowledge work.
+You don't need a rarified job; you need instead a rarified approach to your work."
+He argues that most knowledge work can be cast as craftsmanship, in that you're applying high levels of skill.
+* "Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things." - Donald Knuth
+* In office spaces, "you should try to optimize each effort (depth and serendipity) separately, as opposed to mixing them together into a sludge that impedes both goals."
+* Focus on an ambitious, specific goal and use that to motivate you to find deep work time.
+  * "If you want to win the war for attention, don't try to say 'no' to the trivial distractions you find on the information smorgasbord; try to say 'yes' to the subject that arouses a terrifying longing, and let the terrifying longing crowd out everything else."
+* All goals and all of life requires shallow work to maintain and operate.
+The goal should not be to eliminate shallow work, but to tame it.

 ## Intro